Fall 2014 Enrollment

 A meaningful career begins at Ottawa University

-With more than 30 majors offered across four schools (Arts and Sciences, Education, Business and Health, and Applied Sciences), students can select from a wide range of majors and concentrations that will prepare them for meaningful careers or graduate programs.
+With more than 30 majors offered across three schools (Arts and Sciences, Education, and Business), students can select from a wide range of majors and concentrations that prepare them for meaningful careers or graduate programs.

 Brand new, state-of-the-art facilities